tmkarthi/kafka-utils/README.md

               key value for sending same key for all messages.
   -m=         File containing message value.
 If specified as '-', will read from stdin till an empty
               line is encountered.
 If specified as '+', every line in stdin will be published as one message till killed through ctrl+c.
-If value of '+' is accompanied by -k with 'true', every odd numbered lines will be considered as key.
+If value of '+' is accompanied by -k with '+', every odd numbered lines will be considered as key.

 Help Options: